conan-io/docs/creating_packages/toolchains/qbs.rst

   * ``LDFLAGS``

-* Detection of sysroot from environment
+* Detection of sysroot from environment.

 * Detection of ``build_type`` from Conan settings.